MateoProjects/MAI/IML/Teoria/Factor Analysis_w4_revisat.md

 - Take many variables and explain them with a few factors or components.
 - Correlated variables are grouped together and separated from other variables with low or no correlations.
+- Two types of "variables":
+  - Latent variables: not directly observed but inferred
+  - Observable variables: observed and directly measured

 **FA** is an approach to deal with high dimensional data.